What’s gone wrong? The Gender Gap is widening

 It is our moral responsibility as today’s leaders – across all sectors, from business to government to civil society – to accelerate the pace of our actions to further advance the lives of women and girls everywhere, and reverse the widening gap.

-And it is also in our own interest to do so.
+It is in our own interest to do so

 Equality for women in the labour force would add up to $28 trillion to the global economy by 2025.
 In a global economy calculated to be some $100 trillion and currently forecast to grow only modestly, this is a very significant opportunity (McKinsey Global Institute, 2015).